Integers expressible as the sum of two rational cubes: Introduction

-This bound on the average rank can be improved via an analysis of root numbers.
-Indeed, for any fixed $d\neq0$, we prove that the set of $n$ such that the elliptic curve $E_{d,n}$ has a given root number is a countable union of acceptable sets.
-Moreover, a density of $1/2$ of elliptic curves $E_{d,n}$ have root number $+1$ and $1/2$ have root number $-1$.
+To improve this bound further, we show that the set of $n$ such that $\dim_{\F_2} \Sel_2(E_{d,n})$ (resp.\ $\dim_{\F_2} \Sel_2(E_{d,n^2})$) has a given parity has density $1/2$ and is a union of acceptable sets.
+Moreover, we confirm a general prediction of Poonen--Rains~\cite[2.22(c)]{poonenrains} that the average size of the 2-Selmer group is equal to 3 even if one restricts to just those elliptic curves having a given $2$-Selmer parity!